Amsterdam/design-system/documentation/publishing.md

 ## How to create a release

-1. Locally merge the latest version of `develop` into `main` using a fast-forward merge and push to remote:
+1. Locally merge the latest version of `develop` into `main` using a fast-forward merge, and push to the remote:

    ```shell
      git checkout main